gautammohit814/DS/README.md

 # hello-world
-this is my first repository for practice gdsfgdsfggfd dfgdfg
+this is my first repository!